rstrotmann/nif/docs/reference/make_observation.md

 - ntime_method:

   the field to derive the nominal time from.
-Allowed values are 'TPT', 'TPTNUM' and 'ELTM'.
+Allowed values are 'TPT', 'TPTNUM', 'ELTM' and 'DY'.
 Defaults to xxTPT where xx is the domain name.

 - keep: